-AT&T files FCC proposal for approval to roll out 4G LTE service using WCS 2.3GHz bandAlex Wagner - Deputy Managing Editor, News Desk
+AT&T files FCC proposal for approval to roll out 4G LTE service using WCS 2.3GHz bandAlex Wagner - Editorial Director of News and Content

 AT&T has already begun rolling out 4G LTE coverage using its 700MHz spectrum and will eventually utilize its 1700MHz spectrum for the same purpose.
 It looks like AT&T would like to add another band to its LTE spectrum collection, though, as the carrier has filed a proposal with the FCC asking for the green light to roll out LTE coverage on the 2.3GHz Wireless Communications Services (WCS) band.
 The FCC actually filed an order in May 2010 that allowed for mobile broadband to be deployed on the 2.3GHz band, but AT&T feels that the rules didn't allow for the service to be rolled out in an efficient manner.
 AT&T's proposal, which was filed jointly with Sirius XM, includes accommodations AT&T feels would allow it to efficiently deploy mobile broadband (LTE included) without posing an interference threat to satellite radio reception.